spacemeshos/smrepl/README.md

-# Spacemesh Terminal Wallet
+# Spacemesh CLI Wallet

 ## Overview
-A basic reference console Spacemesh Wallet designed to work together with a [go-spacemesh full node](https://github.com/spacemeshos/go-spacemesh).
+A basic reference Spacemesh Wallet designed to work together with a [go-spacemesh full node](https://github.com/spacemeshos/go-spacemesh).
+The wallet is designed to run from the command line.

 The wallet is designed for developers who want to hack on the Spacemesh platform.
 For non-devs we recommend using Smapp - the Spacemesh App.
 [Smapp](https://github.com/spacemeshos/smapp) is available for all major desktop platforms and includes a wallet.

 ## Functionality
-The wallet is a Spacemesh API client and implements basic wallet features.
-You can create a new coin account, execute transactions, check account balance and view transactions./
+The wallet is a Spacemesh API client and implements basic wallet features via a REPL interface.
+You can create a new coin account, execute transactions, check account balance and view transactions.

-> WARNING: Terminal wallet is currently insecure as it saves private keys in cleartext on your local store.
+> WARNING: This wallet is currently insecure as it saves private keys in cleartext on your local store.
 It is not yet a production-quality wallet.
 We plan to update the project to store private data securely in future releases.
 See [this issue](https://github.com/spacemeshos/terminal-wallet/issues/16).

-The wallet implements this [mini spec](https://github.com/spacemeshos/product/blob/master/cli_wallet_spec.md).
 See below on how to use with any network.

 ## Building